Why this year is worse for mosquitoes, according to a scientist

 We love to hate mosquitoes, but the vast majority of mosquito species do not directly impact our lives.

-Mosquitoes, like most insects, are outrageously diverse: There are more than 3,000 speciesof mosquitoes buzzing about on this planet, and only a handful of those species actively hunt humans.
+Mosquitoes, like most insects, are outrageously diverse: There are more than 3,000 species of mosquitoes buzzing about on this planet, and only a handful of those species actively hunt humans.

 And even then, only female mosquitoes feed on blood.
 The much more reasonable males instead drink flower nectar.